ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ~~~
 {: #fig-single-nal-unit-packet title="Single NAL unit packet"}

-RTP payload header SHOULD be an exact copy of the NAL unit header of the contained NAL unit.
+RTP payload header MUST be an exact copy of the NAL unit header of the contained NAL unit.

 A NAL unit stream composed by de-packetizing single NAL unit packets in RTP sequence number order MUST conform to the NAL unit decoding order, when DONL is not present.